Monoxido45/clover/README.md

-# Local Coverage Regression Trees
+# Conformal Locally Valid interval-Estimates for Regression
 ## Instructions

 First, clone this repository.
 All scripts must be run from the root directory (`/lcv`).